 For the cake, I adapted the Golden Vanilla Cake recipe from Sweet Freedom by using my all-purpose GF flour mix instead of the spelt and adding xanthan gum; those were the only changes required to the original recipe (and I was amazed at how easy it was to convert to gluten-free!).

 The vanilla pastry cream (used in place of the original corn cream) is from my Desserts without Compromise ebook (no real changes necessary, but I did gussy it up with a pinch of turmeric and a touch of coconut sugar).
-And while I couldn’t use corn cream in order to avoid major allergens, millet is a different yellow grain, so I figured that would do just fine.

-For the cookie crumbs (to replace the Cap’n Crunch crumbs in the original), I used the Sugar-Free Sugar Cookie recipe from this blog, also subbing my gluten free AP flour for the spelt and adding xanthan gum; I coated the crumbs in the same “white chocolate” coating as my Raw Gingersnap Cookie Bon Bons.
+For the cookie crumbs (to replace the Cap’n Crunch crumbs in the original), I used the Sugar-Free Sugar Cookie recipe from this blog post, also subbing my gluten free AP flour for the spelt and adding xanthan gum; I coated the crumbs in the same “white chocolate” coating as my Raw Gingersnap Cookie Bon Bons.

 Finally, to replace the strawberry preserves, I cooked up a simple strawberry compote along with the fresh berries.
 And while the preparation was a wee bit (!) time-consuming, it is all, astonishingly, still within the confines of the anti-candida diet (well, the later stages of the diet, anyway).